Gurobi/gurobi-ai-modeling/source/learning-modeling.rst

-Further educational resources for learning about optimization, model writing, and how the `algorithms <https://www.gurobi.com/resources/mixed-integer-programming-mip-a-primer-on-the-basics/>`_ work are listed in the :ref:`Educational Resources <education>` chapter.
+Further educational resources for learning about optimization, model writing, and how the `algorithms <https://www.gurobi.com/resources/mixed-integer-programming-mip-a-primer-on-the-basics/>`_ work are listed in the :doc:`Educational Resources <education>` chapter.

 Translation of Problem Statement into Mathematical Formulation: Two Options
 --------------------------------------------------------------------------------